ifilot/opengl-cpp-course/lesson02/README.md

 0.000000, 0.000000,  1.983984,  2.000000
 ```

-If we apply this matrix to the **model** coordinate (-0.5f, -0.5f, 0.5f) (lower front left vertex of the cube), we obtain the following normalized device space coordinate:
+If we apply this matrix to the **model** coordinate (-0.5f, -0.5f, 0.5f) (lower front left vertex of the cube), we obtain the following clip space coordinates:

 ```
 -0.672222, -0.896295, 1.482983, 1.500000
 ```

 Note that we are obtained a four-vector, while the model coordinate was given as a three-vector.
 We converted the model three-vector to four-vector by appending a 1.0.
 We will explain later why we do this.
-This normalized device space coordinate is not very intuitive, but we are almost at our final answer.
-The next step is to transform the normalized device coordinates four-vector to a three-vector by dividing the first three coordinates by the fourth coordinate.
+These clip space coordinates are not very intuitive, but we are almost at our final answer.
+The next step is to transform to normalized device coordinates by dividing the clip space vector by its fourth coordinate.
 We then obtain:

 ```
 -0.448148, -0.597530, 0.988655, 1.000000
 ```

 Note that all coordinates are between [-1,1].
+This is what is meant by normalized.
 If the z-position is in the interval [-1,1], this means that the vertex is within the visible space of the camera.
 If it would be outside the interval, the vertex is not visible by the camera.
 Finally, we wish to know at which position the vertex will be drawn.
 Let us consider that our window dimensions are 640x480px.
 To obtain the position on the screen, we do the following:

 ```
 x = (ndc[0] + 1.0) / 2.0 * 640 = (-0.448148 + 1.0) / 2.0 * 640 = 177